groupdocs-comparison/GroupDocs.Comparison-Reference-Tutorials/content/english/java/advanced-comparison/java-groupdocs-comparison-multi-stream-document-guide/_index.md

 ### Getting Your License Sorted

 You can start with GroupDocs.Comparison using their **free trial license**—perfect for testing and small projects.
-For production use, you'll want to grab a **temporary license** during development or purchase a full license.
-The trial version works great for learning, but you'll hit some limitations with larger documents.
+For production use, grab a **temporary license** during development or purchase a full license.
+The trial works for learning, but larger documents may hit limits.

-## Step-by-Step Implementation Guide
+## Step‑By‑Step Implementation Guide

-Now for the fun part—let's build a multi-stream document comparison system that actually works in the real world.

 ### Understanding the Stream Approach

-When you use streams for document comparison, you're essentially telling Java: "Hey, don't load these entire files into memory.
-Just read what you need, when you need it."
-This approach is crucial when you're dealing with multiple large documents or running in memory-constrained environments.
+When you use streams for document comparison, you're essentially telling Java: “Don’t load these entire files into memory.
+Just read what you need, when you need it.”
+This is crucial for large documents or memory‑constrained environments.

 ### Step 1: Initialize Your Comparer with the Source Document